 Jenny has also worked extensively with Providence Health Care, and the Centre for Gender & Sexual Health Equity's AESHA (An Evaluation of Sex Workers Health Access) Project, where she conducted translated surveys, participant interviews and outreach services.

-Jenny has many additional years of reception and management work within spas, and her direct connection to indoor sex workers remains strong.
+Jenny's direct connection to indoor sex workers remains strong.
 Through personal and professional ties with this community, she had always heard about SWAN’s unique services.